NeuroTechX/ntx_slack_archive/devices.md

  >Its been a few years since I reviewed the lit but I believe the P300 is still the BCI modality with highest ITR (info transfer rate)

+7/31/2017 7:29 PM

+ **bciguy** :

+ >hence its widespread adoption as the Go-To BCI modality